Wednesday, March 23, 2011

 Dreaming of Paris

-After a successful tenure on the microsoft.com content group, in 2011 I decided to leave my position at Microsoft and start working freelance, from home.
+It was a gray, rainy day in Seattle, typical March weather, and Dianny, my wife, and I were discussing the future.
+After 16 years abroad, we were debating whether to move back to Bogotá, Colombia, our home town.
+We had left in 1995 and after a few stops along the way, had ended all they way up in Seattle, where, after a successful tenure at Microsoft, I decided in 2011 to start working freelance.
 I could work from anywhere, and the possibility of leaving Seattle played a big part in that decision.
-After 16 years away, we were getting tired of the long and expensive back-and-forth trips to Bogotá and Dianny was starting to feel a bit homesick.
+After all those years away, we were getting tired of the long and expensive back-and-forth trips to Bogotá and Dianny was starting to feel a bit homesick.
 I guess we never expected to be away for so long.
 And now that we had children, we wondered if we should get back to our roots.
 After all, Colombia was where our entire extended family lived and was the place we'd always gone back to for Christmas and other important milestones throughout all those years.

-Despite the improvement in Colombia's circumstances over the previous decade, it still faced development and security issues, so moving back was not an easy decision for me.
+But moving to Bogotá was not an easy decision for me.
 It was still a complicated place and I was realistic about the challenges we'd face and that, after so many years away, it would be hard to re-adapt.
 I was pushing back.
+Seeing that we were at an impasse, Dianny played the Paris card.

 çç